 When Britain leaves the EU, it will create a new land border between the EU and a non-member state—at the border between Ireland and Northern Ireland.

-“The European Council expresses its concern that no substantial progress has yet been achieved on agreeing a backstop solution for Ireland/Northern Ireland,” said the statement.
+“The European Council expresses its concern that no substantial progress has yet been achieved on agreeing a backstop solution for Ireland/Northern Ireland,” the statement continued.

 Backstop solution refers to a contingency plan to manage the border in the event of the UK “crashing out” of the EU without a deal.

-“The European Council takes note, however, that other important aspects still need to be agreed, including the territorial application of the Withdrawal Agreement, notably as regards Gibraltar,” continued the EC statement.
+“The European Council takes note, however, that other important aspects still need to be agreed, including the territorial application of the Withdrawal Agreement, notably as regards Gibraltar.” the statement said.

 That statement had taken EU leaders only one minute to agree upon, noted Malta’s Prime Minister Joseph Muscat in a wry tweet.